-

 Mental strain is reduced and a feeling of deep relaxation is

-achieved.
-Can bring relief for insomniacs.
+achieved through massage.
+Regular massage can bring relief for insomniacs.

 -